clach04/a2dpvolume_wiki/Accessibility-Settings.md

 # Introduction

 Version 2.10.0 and up of A2DP Volume implemented a new feature to read notifications while connected.
 This new feature uses Android accessibility functionality to gain access to notifications from apps the user selects.
+Android has these accessibility features to support handicapped people, such as blind people.
+A2DP Volume takes advantage of these features to read messages.
 Below is the instructions to get this working.

 # Details